 A reverse mortgage is targeted at people aged 60 or over who have significant equity in their home.
-A reverse mortgage allows the borrower to access the equity in their property.
-These types of mortgages mean the borrower can access this equity without having to repay the service or loan while they still live in the home.
+According to the New Zealand Government website, you can get a reverse mortgage if you’ve paid off your mortgage, or only owe a small amount.
+A reverse mortgage allows the borrower to access the equity in their property but they can only borrow a percentage of the home’s value.
+The lender is likely to have a minimum age requirement to apply – commonly 60 years of age.
+Reverse mortgages mean the borrower can access the equity, without having to repay the service or loan while they still live in the home.

 What is the reverse mortgage money spent on?

-One of the risks of a reverse mortgage, according to RBNZ is, if the value of the property does not grow as quickly or as anticipated, or falls, the reverse mortgage lender is exposed to a loss.
-Compounding interest could also turn the loan into a negative equity.
-RBNZ determined reverse mortgages have a higher risk profile than that of standard Home Loans.
+A reverse mortgage brings with it risks that the value of the property involved does not grow as quickly as expected, or even that the property value may drop, the Reserve Bank of New Zealand (RBNZ) says.
+In these scenarios, the reverse mortgage lender is exposed to a loss.
+The power of compound interest could also turn the loan into a negative equity.
+RBNZ, therefore, determines that reverse mortgages have a higher risk profile than that of standard home loans.

-In 2016, Heartland and SBS are banks in New Zealand offering Reverse Equity Mortgages.
+In 2019, Heartland and SBS are the only banks in New Zealand offering reverse equity mortgages.

-Reverse equity mortgages all but dried up after the global financial crisis in 2007 to 2008, with lenders pulling down the shutters and putting up the “closed” sign to new business.
+Reverse equity mortgages all but dried up after the global financial crisis in 2007 to 2008, with lenders closing their books on new business for this type of lending.
+However, reverse mortgages remain a key part of Heartland Bank’s lending, according to the bank’s website.

 So, should I sign up with a reverse mortgage lender?

 Signing up with a reverse mortgage lender is not something to rush into.
-These types of mortgages can be controversial and older people need to do their homework.
+These types of mortgages can be controversial and its important to do your homework.
 Get financial and legal advice before signing up.
 We also recommend consulting with your family.

 How can reverse mortgages affect my retirement plans?

 One of the questions to ask is whether the provider is ethical.
-There should also be guarantees in place.
-They include:
+You should also ensure that the lender can offer the following guarantees:

-- that there is no requirement to make loan repayments until the end of the loan.
+- there is no requirement to make loan repayments until the end of the loan.